Unlocking GPS in SIP Calls: 7 Use Cases for Telcos

 1. Emergency Call Location Services (E911 / E112 Compliance)

 Regulatory compliance for emergency calls is a major priority for telcos.
 When a user dials emergency services, having their real-time GPS location included in the SIP header ensures that dispatchers receive accurate location data.
+This is particularly valuable for VoIP users, where traditional cell tower triangulation isn’t available.
+By integrating this feature, telcos can enhance public safety and meet compliance requirements.

 2. Enterprise Call Tracking & Safety Monitoring

 Many businesses rely on field employees who work in remote or dynamic environments, such as construction sites, delivery routes, or security patrols.
 GPS-enabled calls allow companies to track the location of employees making business calls, improving worker safety and operational oversight.
+Lone worker protection services, in particular, can benefit from this feature by ensuring employees in high-risk roles can be quickly located if needed.

 3. Fraud Prevention & Location-Based Call Authorization